 - The cultivation, transmission, application and inter-disciplinary exchange of knowledge, and

-- The provision of high quality undergraduate and graduate education that is internationally recognized, and of other programmes of study, which are of an international standard.
+- The provision of high quality undergraduate and graduate education that is internationally recognised, and of other programmes of study, which are of an international standard.

 The University gives top priority to providing students with academic and professional skills such as:

-(a) to become educated individuals and develop critical skills and communication abilities, achieved through liberal arts and general electives.
-Evidence for this is their work while at University, including critical essays, assignments, individual and group projects, presentations internships, educational trips etc; plus the various distinctions/prizes, awards earned by our students through their participation in numerous conferences, community activities, and so on; and
+- To become educated individuals and develop critical skills and communication abilities, achieved through liberal arts and general electives.
+Evidence for this is their work while at University, including critical essays, assignments, individual and group projects, presentations, internships, educational trips etc; plus the various distinctions/prizes, awards earned by our students through their participation in numerous conferences, community activities, and so on; and

-(b) to acquire the knowledge and skills necessary for their profession, instilled through specialized courses which the relevant professions require before graduates can practise.
+- To acquire the knowledge and skills necessary for their profession, instilled through specialised courses which the relevant professions require before graduates can practise.
 Evidence of this being achieved is the approval of our programmes by various professional bodies such as the Legal Council of Cyprus in Law, the Nursing and Midwifery Council, ETEK in Architecture, Computer Science and Engineering and the ACCA and ICAEW in Accounting (through the maximum exemptions allowed).
-With these academic and professional skills, the University of Nicosia graduates are able to succeed both at a regional-European level as well at a global level.
+With these academic and professional skills, UNIC graduates are able to succeed at a regional, European and global level.

 Focus on Research